Thomaz Bellucci: 2010: French Open fourth round, Top 25

 Thomaz entered the first tournament of the season, the Brisbane International ATP tournament worth 250 points.
 He made the quarter-finals after being narrowly edged out by Czech Tomáš Berdych, where he lost two tiebreaks.
 At the Heineken Open, at Auckland, he lost to Philipp Kohlschreiber in the second round.
 He then lost early to Andy Roddick at the 2010 Australian Open.

 Going to the Latin America clay tournaments, on 2010 Movistar Open, at Chile, Bellucci defeated defending champion Fernando González in the semifinals and Juan Mónaco in the final match to capture his second tour title.

 In the 2010 Brasil Open he lost to compatriot Ricardo Mello in the quarterfinals.
 He then played in 2010 Abierto Mexicano Telcel, losing in the second round to eventual champion David Ferrer.
-In the 2010 BNP Paribas Open after receiving a bye in the first round and a walkover in the second round, he lost to Guillermo García-López in three sets.
+In the 2010 BNP Paribas Open after receiving a bye in the first round and a walkover in the second round, he lost to Guillermo García López in three sets.
 In the 2010 Sony Ericsson Open he upset James Blake and Olivier Rochus but lost a hard-fought three-set match to Nicolás Almagro.
-Bellucc then lost in the first round at Monte Carlo.
-At the ATP 500 Barcelona he reached the quarterfinals, losing to David Ferrer, after defeating Jarkko Nieminen, Victor Hănescu and Guillermo García-López.
-At the Rome Masters 1000 he defeated Leonardo Mayer, John Isner, but lost to world no. 2, Novak Djokovic in the third round.
+Bellucci then lost in the first round at Monte Carlo.
+At the ATP 500 Barcelona, he reached the quarterfinals, losing to David Ferrer, after defeating Jarkko Nieminen, Victor Hănescu and Guillermo García López.
+At the Rome Masters 1000, he defeated Leonardo Mayer, John Isner, but lost to world no. 2, Novak Djokovic in the third round.

 He continued in good form at the 2010 French Open.
 Thomaz reached the fourth round, losing to world no. 2 and former French Open champion Rafael Nadal in three sets.
 En route to the 4th round he defeated 14th seed Ivan Ljubičić, qualifier Pablo Andújar and Michaël Llodra.
 Bellucci suffered a third-round loss in Wimbledon to Robin Söderling, and lost a marathon quarterfinal at ATP 500 event in Hamburg to Seppi.

-At the US Open, Thomaz started promisingly, beating American Tim Smyczek in straight sets, however, after a grueling 3h51m battle with South African Kevin Anderson, he succumbed in a fifth-set tiebreaker.
+At the US Open, Thomaz started promisingly, beating American Tim Smyczek in straight sets, however, after a gruelling 3h51m battle with South African Kevin Anderson, he succumbed in a fifth-set tiebreaker.